AlexanderWinters/kknds_wiki/wiki/docs/linux/wiki.md

 Save and start the VM.

-In windows 11 installation, to skip internet, hit Shift + F10 to bring up the console and type OOBE\BYPASSNRO and restart.
+In Windows 11 installation, to skip internet, hit Shift + F10 to bring up the console and type OOBE\BYPASSNRO and restart.
 Remember to disconnect the host from the internet so no internet passes through to the guest OS.

 ## GUI / CLI Boot